Breast ReconstructionView Gallery

 For some women, reconstructive breast surgery is needed.
 At Criswell & Criswell Plastic Surgery, our surgeons offer several different types of surgical procedures to restore breasts.

 There are several conditions that may lead to the need for breast reconstruction.
-Whether the cause of the condition is congenital, such as Poland’s Syndrome, or the result of a mastectomy after breast cancer or prophylactic mastectomy, breast reconstruction surgery is a wonderful option for women to help restore the look and feel of a natural breast.
+Whether the cause of the condition is the result of a mastectomy after breast cancer or prophylactic mastectomy, or congenital, such as Poland’s Syndrome, breast reconstruction surgery is a wonderful option for women to help restore the look and feel of a natural breast.

 There is no one right reconstructive plan for women who need breast reconstruction.
 Dr. Kara Criswell and Dr. Bryan Criswell have each performed thousands of breast reconstructions for over 15 years and they understand this is a personal decision.
 Our doctors will offer guidance through the preoperative and postoperative process of this important surgery.

 We offer individualized information about breast reconstruction to help you consider this very personal decision.
 We encourage you to call to make an appointment with either Dr. Kara Criswell or Dr. Bryan Criswell to further discuss which option is best for you.

 Breast reconstruction is most often performed in multiple stages.
 It can be performed as immediate reconstruction (in the same surgery as the mastectomy), or as delayed reconstruction, occurring months or even years after the mastectomy.
 Breast reconstruction typically involves several procedures over many months.
 We want our patients undergoing breast reconstruction to understand each different stage.
 Our surgeons are committed to focusing on patient care, and in producing the most positive outcome at every stage.